justinjaywang/journal/source/_posts/2015-04-20--thoughts-from-chengdu.md

 ![Dinner the last night.](https://dl.dropbox.com/u/4291520/journal-images/chengdu-food-8.jpg)
 ![Dandan noodles with pao cai on the side.](https://dl.dropbox.com/u/4291520/journal-images/chengdu-food-9.jpg)

-**This trip** for me was a once-in-a-lifetime opportunity to see a city I would have otherwise probably never gone to—after all, Chengdu's not the first city you think of when you want to visit China.
-I'm lucky to have had it.
+**This was a once-in-a-lifetime opportunity** to see a city I would have otherwise probably never gone to—after all, Chengdu's not the first city you think of when you want to visit China.
+I'm lucky to have had it, thanks to Randy and his family.